signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 I work with IntelliJ as my IDE, using Gradle as the build tool.

-To get started I just added some dependencies to my build.gradle:
+To get started I just added some dependencies to my `build.gradle`:

 ```gradle
 buildscript {